Renewable and Carbon-Free Energy: Encourage the use and generation of renewable and carbon-free energy in the city.

 - Invest in grid modernization to accommodate increases in distributed renewable energy generation.

-- Purchase clean energy directly through community solar gardens, utility offerings, or by installing renewable energy systems on municipal buildings.
+- Purchase clean energy directly through community solar gardens, contracts with renewable electricity developers, utility offerings, or by installing renewable energy systems on municipal buildings.

 - Continue to support and advocate for accelerated and deeper decarbonization of electricity supplied by Xcel Energy.